 Reconstituted Doctoral Committee

 For a variety of reasons a doctoral committee may need to be reconstituted.
-The request for reconstitution of the membership of a doctoral committee must be submitted to the MAE Academic Advisor no less than three weeks prior to the senate examination or defense of the dissertation.
-The advisor will prepare the official reconstitution documentation and obtain required signatures.
-The request must include departmental affiliation of the members of the proposed reconstituted committee and the reason(s) for requesting the change.
+The request for reconstitution of the membership of a doctoral committee must be submitted to the PhD Academic Advisor.
+The PhD Academic Advisor will prepare the official reconstitution documentation and obtain required signatures.
+The request must include the reason(s) for requesting the change.